 What is the attire for this event?

 All daytime events are business casual.
 Jacket (no tie), and equivalent formality for ladies, is suggested for dinners and receptions.
-A festive touch of red will add to the elegance and ambience of our Gala Dinner.
+A festive touch of old Hollywood attire will add to the elegance and ambience of our NACS Reception and Gala Dinner.

 What is the NACS Gala Dinner?

-To celebrate the enduring connections and timeless bonds of our industry, a special NACS Gala dinner on Wednesday, February 14, will offer an elegant evening of networking and celebration with other Leadership Forum attendees.
-Participating Hunter Club companies will have the opportunity to host tables during the dinner.
+The NACS Gala dinner on Wednesday will offer an evening of networking and fellowship with other Leadership Forum attendees.
+Participating Hunter Club companies can host tables during the dinner.
 More information will come from Leigh Walls when instructions are available.

 Will there be a NACSPAC Event?

-Yes, there will be a NACSPAC event at Leadership Forum.
-All participants must be a current Friends of NACS member to attend.
+Yes, there will be a NACSPAC VIP Party on Wednesday, February 12, 2025 from 9:00pm to 12am.
+All participants must be a current NACSPAC contributor to attend.
 More information will come from Katie Bohny when logistics are finalized.

 What is the deadline to register for Leadership Forum?